6bee/aqua-graphcompare/README.md

 * Specify display string provider for property values (old/new value display string)
 * Specify custom object mapper for advanced scenario

-The comparer allows comparison of independent object types and relies on object structure and values instead.
+The comparer allows comparison of independent object types and relies on object structure and values at runtime rather than statically defined type information.

 ### Features